a-huk/amd-strix-halo-vllm-toolboxes/README.md

 ## 1) Toolbx vs Docker/Podman

-The `kyuz0/vllm-therock-gfx1151-aotriton:latest` image can be used both as:
+The `kyuz0/vllm-therock-gfx1151:latest` image can be used both as:

 * **Fedora Toolbx (recommended for development):** Toolbx shares your **HOME** and user, so models/configs live on the host.
 Great for iterating quickly while keeping the host clean.
 * **Docker/Podman (recommended for deployment/perf):** Use for running vLLM as a service (host networking, IPC tuning, etc.).
 Always **mount a host directory** for model weights so they stay outside the container.

 ---

-## 2) Quickstart — Fedora Toolbx (development)
+## 2) Quickstart — Fedora Toolbx

 Create a toolbox that exposes the GPU and relaxes seccomp to avoid ROCm syscall issues: